MRC-CSO-SPHSU/UKDemographicABM.jl/README.md

-# LPM.jl
+# UKDemographicABM.jl

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-Implementation of the Lone Parents Model based on the SocioEconomics.jl Library.
-The initial code is based on the LoneParentsModel.jl package that was implemented together by Martin Hinsch and Atiyah Elsheikh.
+### Title

+UKDemographicABM.jl: A demographic Agent-based model of the UK

+### Description

+Implementation of a demographic agent-based model of the UK based on the UKSEABMLib.jl [1] and employs an agent-based model simulator tool, ABMSim.jl [2] and Agents.jl package [3].
+The model is a re-implementation of the demographic part of the Lone Parent Model implemented in Python [4].
+The code is extended from from LoneParentsModel.jl V0.6.1 [5].

 Releases
 ========